crooks/satinv/README.md

 ## Configuration
 The configuration for **satinv** lives in a single YAML formatted file.
 The file can be located anywhere but the default is `/etc/ansible/satinv.yml`.
-The location can be overridden with `--config=/path/to/config.yml` or by setting the environment variable `SATINVCFG`.  **Note**: You cannot use the --config option when running satinv from ansible-playbook or ansible-inventory.
-This is a constraint applied by Ansible.
+The location can be overridden with `--config=/path/to/config.yml` or by setting the environment variable `SATINVCFG`.  **Note**: You cannot use the --config option when running satinv from `ansible-playbook` or `ansible-inventory`.
+This is a constraint imposed by Ansible.
 A basic config file could be:
 ```
 ---
 api_baseurl: https://www.redhat.mydomain.com